-Conditional statements enable you to select at run time which block of code to execute.
-The code path to run is selected depending on the result of one or more logical operations.
+Conditional statements enable selecting at run time which block of code to execute.
+The code path to run is chosen depending on the result of one or more logical operations.
 The simplest conditional statement is an if statement.
 For example: